According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Of course, 5 years later, there are plenty more autobiographies published, so take a look at your local bookstore or online for leaders that interest you.

 Read other books about leadership

-As well as reading content from your favourite leaders, there are more theoretical and academic books that can help you improve.
+As well as reading content from your favorite leaders, there are more theoretical and academic books that can help you improve.

-For example, there are several different leadership strategies which are all worth researching.
-Leaders can be agile, autocratic, delegative and more.
+For example, there are several different leadership strategies that are all worth researching.
+Leaders can be an agile, autocratic, delegation, and more.
 Perhaps it’s not that you are a bad leader, but that you haven’t quite found the right strategy for you.